TheDataBlueprint/OracleDatabaseJDBCTestConnection/README.md

 📋 **Execution Guide**

+Download file zip in Release tab contains jar file, config and library folder.

-To run the application, ensure the lib/ and your config/ folder are in the same directory as the main JAR:
+To run the application, please upzip, update config file and ensure the lib/ and your config/ folder are in the same directory as the main JAR:

 **General command to run the utility**
 ```bash